auth0/docs/articles/server-apis/php-laravel/authenticate.md

 ## Laravel Compatibility

-The lastest version (4.x) targets Laravel 5.3 compatibility.
+The latest version (4.x) targets Laravel 5.3 compatibility.

 If you are working with an older version (Laravel 4.x) you need to point to composer.json to the version 1.0.*